Getting started with nRF9160 DK

 Adding the nRF9160 DK to nRF Cloud

 To add the nRF9160 DK to nRF Cloud, complete the following steps.
-Make sure you are logged in to the nRF Cloud portal.
+Make sure you are logged in to the nRF Cloud portal and have an activated SIM card in the SIM card slot of the nRF9160 DK.

 1. Connect the nRF9160 DK to the computer with a USB cable and switch it on, or reset the device if it is already switched on.